 Melkor, the evil Vala also called Morgoth, is the same as the Bent One of Lewis's Space Trilogy.

 Numenor, which is of course Atlantis, was Spartel Island (now Spartel Bank) in the Straits of Gibraltar.
-It sank 12,000 years ago, but that was not the first time it sank.
-The sinking that destroyed Numenor was about 23,500 years ago.
+It sank about 23,500 years ago.
+Plato's Atlantis was a successor that sank around 10,700 years ago.

 Return to Inkliverse